naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 * **color** - The color of the PayPal button (e.g. color="blue").
 Available colors: gold, blue, silver, white and black.
 The default is gold.
 * **width** - The width of the PayPal button (e.g. width="500").
 The default is 300px.

-For detailed documentation please visit the [Checkout for PayPal Plugin](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) page.
+For detailed documentation please visit the [PayPal](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) plugin page.

 = Translation =